akshita31/BlogAuthoring/Readme.md

 dotnet try
 ```

 This would start the dotnet try process and spin up a browser window with the interactive readme.
 You can click the "Run" button in the browser and see the Program running in action.
-You can also modify the code here and execute to see the changes.
+If you type in the editor you will also get diagnostics and intellisense.
+Try modifying the code here and execute to see the changes.

 <p align ="center">
 <img src ="dotnet_try_run.gif" width="350">